ymcmatt/Read/README.md

 ## Pipeline

+# resource pipeline

-Provide you a publish and resource pipeline, each with three possible Azure Services Template
+Provide you a resource pipeline, each with three possible Azure Services Template
 ```
 aks
 webApp